DataDog/dd-trace-py/benchmarks/threading/README.rst

 It uses a ``concurrent.futures.ThreadPool`` to manage the total number of workers.

-The only modification to the tracing workflow that has been modified is the ``AgentWriter``'s ``_send_payload`` has been overridden to do nothing.
+The only modification to the tracing workflow that has been modified is using a ``NoopWriter`` which does not start a background thread and drops traces on ``writer.write``.
+This means we skip encoding, queueing, and flushing payloads to the agent, but we will still use the span processors.
-This means we will still start the background worker for the agent, put traces into the queue, and encode them into payloads to send.
-We will just not try to make the HTTP call to the agent to reduce any impact from an external process on this test.